docapostiotalliance/kafka-etl/README.md

 * `kafka.consumer.hosts`: input broker (host and port pair) that contain the input topic;
 * `kafka.producer.hosts`: output broker (host and port pair) that hosts the output topic;
 * `transformer.class`: the name of the transformer class (for more details in the next section);
+* `transformer.jar.path`: the path of an external jar file that contain your transformer rules class;
 * `topic.input`: input topic name;
 * `topic.output`: output topic name;
 * `group.id`: group id of the consumer hosting the input topic;